N Engl J Med April 23, 2020

 Management of Coronary Disease in Patients with Advanced Kidney Disease

-Sripal Bangalore, David J. Maron, Sean M. O'Brien, et al. (for the ISCHEMIA-CKD Research Group)
+Sripal Bangalore, David J. Maron, Sean M. O'Brien et al.

 Bottom Line

-In patients with stable ischemic heart disease and advanced chronic kidney disease, an initial invasive strategy of cardiac catheterization followed by revascularization did not reduce the risk of death or myocardial infarction compared with an initial conservative strategy.
+In patients with stable coronary artery disease, advanced chronic kidney disease, and moderate or severe ischemia, an initial invasive strategy did not reduce the risk of death or nonfatal myocardial infarction compared to an initial conservative strategy, but was associated with an increased risk of stroke and initiation of dialysis.

 Key Findings